-Study: Grindr, Tindr and Other Apps Share Sensitive Personal Data With Advertisers
+Study: Tinder, Grindr And Other Apps Share Sensitive Personal Data With Advertisers

 A group of civil rights and consumer groups is urging federal and state regulators to examine a number of mobile apps, including popular dating apps Grindr, Tinder and OKCupid for allegedly sharing personal information with advertising companies.